Mortgage interest rates in the Netherlands

 Mortgage interest rates in the Netherlands can vary greatly among lenders as each institution sets their own rates.
 The level of interest on a mortgage is primarily determined by a number of factors, such as:

-• The bank that gives out the mortgage, as the rate varies per bank
+• The bank that gives out the mortgage

 • The fixed period